CyberSource/cybersource-sdk-java/README.md

 2. Extract and go to the sdk-java-master directory.

-4. To run the tests, edit the test_cybs.properties and make the following changes:
+3. To run the integration tests, edit the test_cybs.properties and make the following changes:

     a.
 Set merchantID, keyAlias and keyPassword to your merchantID.
 Please note that it is case-sensitive.